 The result was Rocky became paranoid about any and all financial transactions and did everything he could to hide his money from Weill.
 This led to some bizarre behaviour.
 His daughter has recounted inadvertently discovering thousands of dollars in a paper bag Rocky had put under his chair in a movie theater, and it’s well known that he hid cash in all kinds of weird places, including light fixtures and curtain rods.
 He happily turned away cheques worth thousands in favour of only hundreds in cash; cheques could be tracked down by Weill, cash could not.
 This obsession with money led directly to Rocky’s death when he was only 45.
 Offered a free flight from Chicago to Des Moines, Iowa on a small private plane, he couldn’t resist.
 The pilot was inexperienced and the plane crashed, killing all on board.

 The point is, money and Marciano’s hatred of Weill were the chief reasons for his choosing to retire when he did.
 His undefeated record was barely an afterthought.
-At the time, no one, including Rocky, really cared about 49-0.
-Yes, becoming world champion and then retiring undefeated was and is an impressive accomplishment, but that by itself does not signify ring greatness and everyone understood that.
+At the time, no one, including Rocky, really cared all that much about 49-0.
+Yes, becoming world champion and then retiring undefeated is an impressive accomplishment, but that by itself does not signify ring greatness and everyone understood that.
 Besides, it was well known many of Rocky’s wins were over sub-par opponents and that at least two of his victories were suspect.
 The decision in the first of two matches with Ted Lowry was booed by the crowd and widely viewed as a gift, and many regarded his first points win over Roland LaStarza as a blatant robbery.
-But as time went on these facts faded away while the 49-0 mark gained greater and greater significance, especially as no heavyweight champion ever managed to break it.
+But as time went on these facts faded away while the 49-0 mark gained greater significance.

 But check this out: Young Griffo won 124 in a row.
 Sugar Ray Robinson went 91 straight without a loss.
 Willie Pep owns not one, but two amazing win streaks.
 He reeled off 62 victories before dropping a decision to Sammy Angott, and then picked up where he left off and won 72 straight.
 Julio Cesar Chavez vanquished 87 opponents in a row, while Carlos Monzon once went 80 straight without a loss.
 And though the records are a bit sketchy, some maintain that British lightweight Hal Bagwell won 180 in a row, but you don’t hear anyone declaring Bagwell is “TBE,” do you?

 But we’re far from done.
 Ruben Olivares boasts 61 consecutive victories; Freddie Steele put together 54, and Carlos Zarate, 52.
-Nino Benvenuti had a run of 65 straight wins while the amazing Harry Greb once racked up over 70 wins without a loss in less than three years, while Ricardo Lopez retired with a record of 51-0-1, Jimmy Barry walked away with a record of 58-0, and Duilio Loi put together 59 fights without a defeat.
+Nino Benvenuti had a run of 65 straight wins while the amazing Harry Greb once racked up over 70 wins without a loss in less than three years.
+Ricardo Lopez retired with a record of 51-0-1, Jimmy Barry walked away with a record of 58-0, and Duilio Loi put together 59 fights without a defeat.
 Just the other week Chayaphon Moonsri defended his minimumweight title to go to 51-0.
 And don’t forget lesser known middleweight contender Teddy Yarosz who went 58-0, in the process beating guys like Billy Conn, Lou Brouillard, Vince Dundee, Babe Risko and Archie Moore.
 Now are we getting the picture?

 Perhaps Larry Merchant put it best when he stated that Marciano’s “streak doesn’t make him a greater fighter, but a larger figure.”
 In other words, it’s a notable and famous achievement, but it does not by itself constitute iron-clad evidence of Marciano’s greatness.
 And the same is true for Floyd Mayweather, whose 50-0 mark really means nothing in the context of boxing history.
 Especially when win number 50 came against a guy with a sterling ring record of 0-0-0.

 The cold truth is that Mayweather vs McGregor never should have been sanctioned and it certainly shouldn’t count as an official match on Floyd’s record.
-Fact is, his 50-0 ledger is about marketing more than anything else.
-Just as last week’s “Money Fight” had almost nothing to do with sports and everything to do with exploiting boxing so Floyd, Conor and others could collect huge paydays.
+Fact is, his 50-0 ledger will always be more about marketing than anything else.
+Just as last year’s “Money Fight” had almost nothing to do with sports and everything to do with exploiting boxing so Floyd and Conor McGregor could collect huge paydays.

-Here’s the brutal truth, people.
-Yes, Floyd Mayweather is a very talented boxer, but “MayMac” added nothing to his legacy with this win, quite the opposite.
-His credentials as an all-time great were already shaky.
-Ending his career with this farce only weakens his case further.
+The truth is Floyd Mayweather added nothing to his legacy with that win, quite the opposite.
+And in fact, his credentials as an all-time great were shaky to begin with.
 When boxing historian Monte Cox compiled his lists of the all-time greatest boxers, Floyd’s name didn’t make an appearance.
 Here’s Mr. Cox explaining why:

 “Floyd Mayweather’s career does not give him a spot [in the top 10 welterweights of all-time].
 Luis Rodriguez, for example, had a better career than Floyd [with wins over] Emile Griffith, Benny Paret, Hurricane Carter, Curtis Cokes, Georgie Benton and Bennie Briscoe.
 I cannot in all honesty put Mayweather in the top 10 welterweights based on a career of hand-picked opponents and having never unified a major title.
 Floyd avoided fights with Mosley, Margarito and Pacquiao when they meant something.
-He waited for these opponents to slow down and fade before facing them.
 Mayweather just does not have the competition to be considered an all-time great.”

 So Happy Birthday, Rocky, and rest easy.
 I doubt 49-0 ever meant half as much to you as it now does to many boxing fans, but, surprisingly, it still means more than 50-0.
-And that’s the truth. — Robert Portis
+And that’s the truth. — Michael Carbert